Author: Robert White, Esq., Childs, Bishop & White

 In most cases, the driver who caused your accident will be responsible for your injuries.
 However, in certain cases, a third-party may also be culpable.
 For instance, the driver at fault in your case was operating a work vehicle and was on a job assignment when the accident occurred, their employer may hold some liability, which could increase the amount of your settlement.

 Similarly, there have been some cases where a teen driver using a cell phone caused an accident and it was argued that their parent was responsible because the provided the mobile device.
-If you’re having trouble deciding who is responsible for your accident, you should consult an experienced attorney.
+If you’re having trouble deciding who is responsible for your accident, you should consult an experienced car accident attorney.

 Help After a Car Accident Caused by Cell Phone